DIG-Kaust/MLgeoscience/docs/lectures/15_gans.md

   the generator.

 A classical example from the original paper is that the generator is a painting forger, whilst the discriminator is a painting critic.
-It is obvious here that these two networks must compete with each other, if one achieves its goal the other would have failed and viceversa.
+It is obvious here that these two networks must compete with each other, if one achieves its goal the other would have failed and vice-versa.
 As we will see later, this is what makes GANs successful but also hard to train.
 Moreover, whilst training is performed in parallel, it is worth noticing that the generator network is what ultimately we care about (to be able to create realistic samples), whilst the discriminator is an auxiliary network that will be discarded after training.